jaygad/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script changes current user to user Betty
-This script prints effective username of current user This script prints all the groups of the current uset
+This script prints effective username of current user This script prints all the groups of the current uset This script changes the owner of a file